Helioviewer-Project/helios/README.md

-Welcome to the Helios's Internal API documentation.
-This information covers the classes that make up the Helios application.

-You can find the overall design for Helios [here](https://bit.ly/3PtWmLp) It includes the dependencies between each class.
+# Helios
+Welcome!
+Helios is a next-gen web client supported by The Helioviewer Project.
+It is a 3D web client for viewing data provided by [Helioviewer](https://helioviewer.org) You can access Helios [here](https://gl.helioviewer.org)

 ## Overview

-Helios is an adaptation of [Helioviewer](https://helioviewer.org) which uses 3js to render solar images in 3D.
+Helios uses threejs to render full disk images on a hemisphere (because observatories) only see one side...
-It works by getting image and positional data from the Helioviewer API, and rendering them in a 3D scene.
-You can interact with a demo [here](https://gl.helioviewer.org).
+If you've used [JHelioviewer](https://www.jhelioviewer.org/) then you're already familiar with how this works.

+The advantage of Helios is that it runs in a browser, meaning it will run on all of your devices to make sharing easy and accessible.

+Helios is interoperable with Helioviewer.org and JHelioviewer.
+Any videos made in Helioviewer can be opened in either Helios or JHelioviewer.
+Similarly, any data loaded in Helios can also be opened in JHelioviewer with the click of a button.

+If you're interested in contributing to this project, see the details below.

 ## Development Quickstart
-The application has been containerized with docker compose.
+The development environment for Helios has been containerized with docker compose.
-The fastest way to get this application running on your pc is to get [get docker](https://docs.docker.com/get-docker/).
+The fastest way to get this application running on your system is to get [get docker](https://docs.docker.com/get-docker/).
 Then once it's installed and running, execute:

 ```